Best Sledding Hills on Long Island for Families

 2. Bethpage State Park – Old Bethpage

-The state park opens parts of its five golf courses to sledders from December 1-March 31 annually as long as the sweet stuff is on the ground.
+Bethpage State Park opens parts of its five golf courses to sledders from December 1-March 31 annually as long as there is snow is on the ground.
 It's tranquil, picturesque, and perfect for sledders of all ages and abilities.
-Be warned: Inflatable sleds aren’t permitted; it's steerable sleighs only.
+Only steerable sleighs are allowed at this location, no inflatable sleds are permitted.
 On the morning after a big snowfall, the park staff asks that you give it a couple of hours to clear out the parking lots before heading over.
-Park staff organizes sledding and asks potential visitors to call ahead.
+Park staff organizes sledding and asks potential visitors to call ahead: 516-249-0701.

 3. Baldwin Harbor Park – Baldwin

 This park has plenty of space for everyone and sledding hills that are perfect for little ones.
-When you need a break from the action, head down to the beach for unobstructed water views.
+When you need a break from the action, head down to the beach to enjoy some wintertime water views.

 4. Eisenhower Park – East Meadow

-Head to "Sled Hill" near Parking Field 1 when the right amount of flakes have fallen.
+Head to "Sled Hill" near Parking Field 1 when the right amount of flakes have fallen in this massive Nassau County park.
 The sledding hill is a wide, safe thrill for both children and adults.
 The park closes at dusk and is a bunny jump away from the Northwell Health Ice Center where you can go ice skating on one of its indoor or outdoor rinks.

 5. Flower Hill Park – Manhasset

-Easy to overlook but hard to avoid, this park is near some of the hilliest terrain in Nassau County making it a popular local spot to go sledding.
+Easy to overlook but hard to avoid, this beautiful park is near some of the hilliest terrain in Nassau County making it a popular local spot to go sledding and enjoy a Long Island snowfall.

 6. Grant Park – Hewlett

-This 35-acre, sports-oriented county park transforms into one of south Nassau's top sledding hills once snow hits.
+This 35-acre, sports-oriented county park transforms into one of south Nassau's top sledding hills once snow hits the ground.
+This park is a good spot for all ages to enjoy with the family.

 7. Herricks High School – New Hyde Park